homemadearcade/zero/todo/__ICEBOX-CHORES.md

 GAME ORGANIZATION
 --------------------------------------------------------------------------------------

+window.socket -> import sockets like the way the store is imported

 Look up x, y, on phaser instance should be... getPosition().
 Overall use Get Methods instead of .x, .y, .rotation

 Physics member?
 Cuz right now movement is like two members and like ok physics and graphics for an object can maybe just be on the phaser instance??